By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Preheat your oven to 400°F (200°C).
-Line two baking sheets with parchment paper for easy cleanup and even roasting.
+1. Preheat to 400°F (200°C).
+Use two rimmed baking sheets for even airflow.
+Parchment helps with cleanup and prevents sticking.

-3. Roast for 40 minutes, turning the tomatoes halfway through.
-You’re aiming for caramelized edges and a deep, ruby-red color that signals concentrated sweetness and flavor.
+3. Roast for 40 minutes, turning tomatoes once.
+Look for deep color and caramelized edges; that signals concentrated sweetness and flavor.

 Tips for Success